Seeed-Studio/wiki-documents/docs/ReSpeaker_Solutions.md

 **Adding to the Family: ReSpeaker Mic Array v2.0** [![Blog a](http://www.seeedstudio.com/blog/wp-content/uploads/2018/05/playback.jpg)](http://www.seeedstudio.com/blog/2018/05/22/adding-to-the-family-respeaker-mic-array-v2-0/)
-SAdding voice interactivity to your device/project/product is something that many people would love to do.
+Adding voice interactivity to your device/project/product is something that many people would love to do.
 In 2016 Seeed, with the help of our Kickstarter backers, pushed out the ReSpeaker Core and the ReSpeaker Mic Array (discontinued).
 Over time we began to realize two things: first, that we were very interested in continuing to pursue this area of voice interaction...
 [Read More](http://www.seeedstudio.com/blog/2018/05/22/adding-to-the-family-respeaker-mic-array-v2-0/)